daniel5151/gdbstub/README.md

     -   Implement `Connection` for [`TcpStream`](https://doc.rust-lang.org/std/net/struct.TcpStream.html) and [`UnixStream`](https://doc.rust-lang.org/std/os/unix/net/struct.UnixStream.html).
     -   Implement [`std::error::Error`](https://doc.rust-lang.org/std/error/trait.Error.html) for `gdbstub::Error`.
     -   Add a `TargetError::Io` variant to simplify `std::io::Error` handling from Target methods.
+-   `paranoid_unsafe`
+    -   Enabling the `paranoid_unsafe` feature will swap out a handful of unsafe `get_unchecked_mut` operations with their safe equivalents, at the expense of introducing panicking code into `gdbstub`.
+        -   `rustc` + LLVM do a pretty incredible job at eliding bounds checks... most of the time.
+Unfortunately, there are a few places in the code where the compiler is not smart enough to "prove" that a bounds check isn't needed, and a bit of unsafe code is required to remove those bounds checks.
+    -   This feature is **disabled** by default, as the unsafe code has been aggressively audited and tested for correctness.
+That said, if you're particularly paranoid about the use of unsafe code, enabling this feature may offer some piece of mind.
+    -   Please refer to the [`unsafe` in `gdbstub`](#unsafe-in-gdbstub) section below for more details.

 ## Examples